 Divorce is an emotionally difficult process.
 This is true even if both spouses want the divorce.
 The divorce process can be less stressful for couples that choose the Collaborative Divorce process.
 One of the first things that happens in a Collaborative Divorce case is that each party begins to work with their own divorce coach.
 The Role of the Divorce Coach The divorce coach is a licensed [Read more...] about What Does a Divorce Coach Do in a Collaborative Divorce?

 The first holiday season after a separation or divorce can be difficult and challenging.
 Powerful memories can be stirred up about the advantages of the traditional two-parent household.
 It can also be a time for creativity by establishing new traditions for your household and getting the kids involved.
-Keeping the Status Quo: If you and the other parent want to attend holiday celebrations [Read more...] about Celebrating The Holidays After Divorce With 5 Parenting Tips For Sanity
+This article was originally published on www.collaborativedivorcecalifornia.com on the [Read more...] about Celebrating The Holidays After Divorce With 5 Parenting Tips For Sanity

 Research has shown that out of 49 life events, divorce is the second most stressful experience of a person’s life.
 The only thing more stressful is the death of a spouse.
 Getting the right support while in the divorce process is crucial to a person’s mental health and the ability to make good decisions.
 Help from a Licensed Mental Health Professional Going through the divorce [Read more...] about Managing Mental Health During Divorce